 Weather

-It’s sure feeling hot now, with plentiful dry, sunny days, and balmy evenings perfect for sundowners by the sea, open-air cafes and alfresco dining.
-In the north of the country in Porto, it’s warm as opposed to sweltering, with average temperatures hovering around 77°F (25°C).
+It's sure feeling hot now, with plentiful dry, sunny days, and balmy evenings perfect for sundowners by the sea, open-air cafés, and al fresco dining.
+In the north of the country, in Porto, it's warm instead of sweltering, with average temperatures hovering around 77°F (25°C).
 Lisbon is hot and dry, with highs of 82°F (28°C) and no rain to speak of.
-Down south in the Algarve, there are highs of around the 86°F (30°C) and it’s often as much as you can do to move from one beach to the next.
+Down south in the Algarve, there are highs of around 86°F (30°C), and it's often as much as you can do to move from one beach to the next.

-Bring sunblock and a sunhat to protect from the strong rays (especially on the coast), and be sure to stay well hydrated.
+Bring sunscreen and a sunhat to protect from the strong rays (especially on the coast), and be sure to stay well hydrated.

 Crowds & Costs

-If all you want to do is lounge on the beach, you're going to love the heat of August, but it's less appealing when you’re jostling with huge crowds in the cities.
-All schools are now vacation and this sends flight prices through the roof and room rates soaring (in some cases, costs are double or even triple what they would be in the low season).
-Be sure to book well in advance to snag your first choice as the best places are snapped up quickly.
-It's worth considering that top restaurants and activities may also need to be pre-booked, too, as demand rises.
-If you’re heading south, make sure your room comes with aircon - you're going to need it.
+If all you want to do is lounge on the beach, you'll love the heat of August, but it's less appealing when you're jostling with huge crowds in the cities.
+All schools are now on vacation, which sends flight prices through the roof and room rates soaring (in some cases, costs are double or even triple what they would be in the low season).
+Be sure to book well in advance to snag your first choice, as the best places are snapped up quickly.
+It's worth considering that top restaurants and activities may also need to be pre-booked as demand rises.
+If you're heading south, make sure your room comes with aircon—you'll need it.

 Chat with a local specialist who can help organize your trip.